All Episodes

 And he was defending the lawlessness and the craziness.

-Arson looting, smashing, destroying statues, monuments, tens of thousands of businesses destroyed.
+Arson, looting, smashing, destroying statues, monuments, tens of thousands of businesses destroyed.

 They never said a word.

-You saw Jimmy Fallon with that uh tearful speech about for a mob to get out of control.
+You saw Jimmy Fallon with that tearful speech about for a mob to get out of control.

 He was crying.